bangyii/cmd_vel_mux/README.md

 `~/rate:` Rate at which to run the multiplexer, default is 20 (Hz)

 `~/blend_time:` Blending time window to fully switch from autonomous output velocity to shared control velocity, default is 1.0 (s)

+`~/autonomous_enabled:` Whether or not to enable autonomous behavior on startup